barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 2. Read this page, relate the quotes and notes to one another, compare with John Tarrant's approach, identify what's the point of the practice for you.

 3. Talk about it with a Zen teacher in your Sangha, or a fellow practitioner.
+Don't overlook this step.
+Obtaining guidance can make the practice more relevant.

-4. Pick a collection to start with, like the _Mumonkan_ which is easy to access.
+4. Pick a collection to start with (see below), like the _Mumonkan_ which is easy to access.

-5. Just do it, see how it goes, raise your concerns during [Dokusan](https://www.lionsroar.com/dharma-dictionary-dokusan/).
+5. Just do it, and see how it goes.
+Raise your concerns during [Dokusan](https://www.lionsroar.com/dharma-dictionary-dokusan/) with a Zen teacher.
+Again, this is important.
+Doing it alone has limitations and concerns, doing it with a friend in the Dharma is easier and also funnier.

 ## List of well-known koan collections

 - _Hekiganroku_: the [Blue Cliff Record](https://en.wikipedia.org/wiki/Blue_Cliff_Record), a collection of koans originally compiled in Song China in 1125, and then expanded into its present form by Chan master [Yuanwu Keqin](https://en.wikipedia.org/wiki/Yuanwu_Keqin) (1063–1135).
-- _Mumonkan_: the [Gateless Barries](https://en.wikipedia.org/wiki/The_Gateless_Barrier) (or Gateless Gate), a collection of 48 koans compiled in the early 13th century by the Chinese Zen master [Wumen Huikai](https://en.wikipedia.org/wiki/Wumen_Huikai) (1183–1260)
+- _Mumonkan_: the [Gateless Barrier](https://en.wikipedia.org/wiki/The_Gateless_Barrier) (or Gateless Gate), a collection of 48 koans compiled in the early 13th century by the Chinese Zen master [Wumen Huikai](https://en.wikipedia.org/wiki/Wumen_Huikai) (1183–1260).
-- _Shōyōroku_: the [Book of Serenity](https://en.wikipedia.org/wiki/Book_of_Equanimity) (or Book of Equanimity), comprises a collection of 100 koans written by the Chan Buddhist master [Hongzhi Zhengjue](https://en.wikipedia.org/wiki/Hongzhi_Zhengjue) (1091–1157), together with commentaries by [Wansong Xingxiu](https://en.wikipedia.org/wiki/Wansong_Xingxiu) (1166–1246)
+- _Shōyōroku_: the [Book of Serenity](https://en.wikipedia.org/wiki/Book_of_Equanimity) (or Book of Equanimity), comprises a collection of 100 koans written by the Chan Buddhist master [Hongzhi Zhengjue](https://en.wikipedia.org/wiki/Hongzhi_Zhengjue) (1091–1157), together with commentaries by [Wansong Xingxiu](https://en.wikipedia.org/wiki/Wansong_Xingxiu) (1166–1246).
-- _Shinjoshobogenzo_: Dogen's [Treasury of the True Dharma Eye](https://en.wikipedia.org/wiki/Shinji_Sh%C5%8Db%C5%8Dgenz%C5%8D), 300 cases compiled by the founder of the Soto School of Zen [Eihei Dogen](https://en.wikipedia.org/wiki/D%C5%8Dgen) between 1223-1227
+- _Shinjoshobogenzo_: Dogen's [Treasury of the True Dharma Eye](https://en.wikipedia.org/wiki/Shinji_Sh%C5%8Db%C5%8Dgenz%C5%8D), 300 cases compiled by the founder of the Soto School of Zen [Eihei Dogen](https://en.wikipedia.org/wiki/D%C5%8Dgen) between 1223-1227.

 ## What are koans?

-> What the koan proposes to do is to develop artificially or systematically in the consciousness of the Zen follower what the early masers produced in themselves spontaneously. - ([Suzuki, 1962](#suzuki1962)), ch IV.2

 > The literal meaning of the Chinese _kung-an_ (Japanese: _koan_) is "public notice" or "public announcement."
 Some words of a master or an episode from his life are presented to the disciple as an example for practice and attaining enlightenment.
 Although the core layer of the koan cases consists of brief reports from the master's life, directives and comments are added by the meditation leader who presents the koan for practice.
 Short poems revealing the enlightened understanding of the Elders were especially popular. - ([Dumoulin, 1979](#dumoulin1979))